gem-honeyraj/TheBrainiacsCrew/README.md

 It uses Selenium for interacting with elements on page and getting their locations and dimensions.

 ## Content
-+ Reffered Project - galen-samples-aster
++ Referred Project - galen-samples-aster
 + Working Project - Gem_Ecosystem_Galen
 + POC Document - Galen DOC
 + POC Presentation - Galen